Case study: compensation for head and brain injury after fall at work

 These injuries had a devastating effect on our client and her partner, both of whom were young and at a stage in their lives where they were planning their future.
 Our client attempted to return to work but her symptoms prevented her from maintaining employment.

-In the course of her claim, our client was allocated a case manager and two support workers to help in her treatment and rehabilitation.
+In the course of her claim, Ms B was allocated a case manager and two support workers to help in her treatment and rehabilitation.
 This ensured that her partner could remain in employment and continue in his role as partner and father, rather than as her carer.

-A private neuropsychiatrist and neuropsychologist provided medical, psychological and strategic support in managing our client’s symptoms.
-Nannies were employed to help care for her children and her family were given support to deal with the impact of her accident.
+A private neuropsychiatrist and neuropsychologist provided medical, psychological and strategic support in managing our Ms B’s symptoms.
+Nannies were employed to help care for her children and her family was given support to deal with the impact of her accident.

 Court proceedings were issued and the defendant owners of the premises admitted liability for our client’s injury.
 Judgment was then entered for our client against the defendant and the matter settled without going to trial.